Sandwich High School: Athletics

 One of the most famous hockey events of the year is known as the Canal Cup.
 The Canal Cup is a yearly game with the Sandwich Blue Knights against Bourne's Canal men.

 In 2023, Sandwich was accepted into the South Shore League after several years in the Cape & Islands League and Atlantic Coast League.
 With the move, Sandwich became the second Cape Cod team to become a member of the League, joining neighboring rival Mashpee.

+Racism

+In February 2021, the school was accused of being blind to the racist acts of students when 15 year old, Ras Russell got charged with a felony due a fight he had with a white student.